If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 The reality is: in the end, most of their customers are put on to the same ‘standard’ VPS anyway…

 By being clear and upfront about your pricing and features, your customers can simply buy a VPS in a click.
 Instead of having a long-winded conversation with a salesperson and ending-up on a VPS comparable to yours – but at a much higher price – they can make a simple choice based on their needs and start using the VPS right away.

 Of course, you could argue that by going through that ‘long winded sales conversation’ where you create a ‘bespoke package’, there are more opportunities for profit…

 Over to you

 If you’re a reseller of VPS or planning to become one, we hope these recommendations have helped.
-They’re based on our experience – but that’s not to say that aren’t alternative ways to do it!
+They’re based on our experience of selling servers – but that’s not to say that aren’t alternative ways to do it!
 We’d love to hear any sales tips you might have in the comments.